Over 2,400 Killed In Haiti Gang Violence Since January: UN - UrduPoint

 Over 2,400 Killed In Haiti Gang Violence Since January: UN

-The toll comes as gang violence in Haiti's capital of Port-au-Prince this week left 30 residents dead and more than a dozen injured.
+The toll comes as clashes in Haiti's capital of Port-au-Prince this week left 30 residents dead and more than a dozen wounded.

 "Between January 1 and August 15 of this year, at least 2,439 people have been killed and a further 902 injured," UN rights office spokeswoman Ravina Shamdasani told reporters in Geneva.